CCALI/a2jauthor/wiki/Dev Environment MAMP.md

 It is necessary to set up a proxy in apache in order to communicate with the node server's api routes.
 (See [/wiki/resources](../wiki/resources_) for sample configs)

+1. To enable logs access logs which may aid in troubleshooting, uncomment the following line in `/Applications/MAMP/conf/apache/httpd.conf`
+CustomLog "/Applications/MAMP/logs/apache_access.log" combined

+2. ensure that the proxy modules are being loaded in `/Applications/MAMP/conf/apache/httpd.conf`.
+These lines should either be uncommented or added if not present.

+`LoadModule proxy_module modules/mod_proxy.so`
+`LoadModule proxy_http_module modules/mod_proxy_http.so`

-1. Add proxy config to apache conf:
+3. Add proxy config to apache conf:
     - Open `/Applications/MAMP/conf/apache/httpd.conf` in your editor.
 This may require `sudo` to edit.
     - Add these lines to the end of the file: